AkhilKumarSingh/Pizza-Sales-report/README.md

 ## If any necessary commits are required to increase the elegance of this repo!
 I'm always open for a PR.

-## With this signing off..!!, BHARATH GUNTREDDI ..🤞
+## With this signing off..!!, Akhil Kumar Singh ..🤞